 - Stain (this is what we used – my FAVORITE)

 Since I made this project, I learned how to stain wood the RIGHT way.
 You’ll want to read this post if you want your stain to have a smoother (not splotchy) finish.

 First – measure it out.
 I suggest going a few inches TALLER and WIDER than your window frame.
 This will help your windows appear even bigger than they are.

-We used 1×6’s, and literally just screwed them together like this (and then stained them).
+We used 1×6’s (but you could do 1×8’s or even 1×10’s!), and literally just screwed them together like this (and then stained them).
 Make sure you pre-drill the holes first so the wood doesn’t split.

 Get a tension curtain rod that fits the width of the inside of your valances.

 Hang your curtains on that rod, and place it inside of your valance.

 Now this is the part that gets tricky – you can choose to hang it a different way, but this is the way my husband came up with.
 We used really long screws & molly bolts in the wall, and had them stick out from the wall.
 We then screwed a hole into the back of the wood, like this: